martinbogo/pt-battery-diagnostics/README.md

 [ UPDATE ]

+Jun 15, 2019

+After a short pause, development continues!
+With the help of the online community and a friend, we have identified the function of two registers!

+Battery State of Charge ( Total percentage of charge ) is an 8-bit field located at 0x1D ( decimal 29 )

+Battery charge current is located at 0xD4 ( decimal 212 ) .. divide the value by 0.128 to get actual amperage.

 Feb 28, 2019

 Average pack temperature register has been identified -- it's 149/0x95 and follows the same format as the other temp sensor data of 12 bits from MSB->LSB scaled from -256C to +256C